cccbr/runningatower/content/docs/130-bells/index.md

 - The use of reversible notices saying “chimes on/off” is discouraged since their accuracy cannot be guaranteed and may discourage actual checks.
 - Persons operating an Ellacombe apparatus (who may not be regular ringers) must be instructed in the use of the apparatus: over-enthusiastic use may damage the bells.

-Chiming hammers are discussed further in [Chiming Hammers](../140-chiming-hammers).

 ## Image Credits

 | Figure | Details |